Tankari- An Offshoot of Sharda Script

-The Sharada alphabets were used in Kashmir till 20th century, though presently it is confined to the older priestly and Brahmin community.
-In the beginning of 20rh century when Urdu became an official language of Kashmir and the Devanagari script became popular.
+The Sharada alphabets were used in Kashmir until the 20th century, though presently it is confined to the older priestly and Brahmin community.
+In the beginning of the 20rh century when Urdu became an official language of Kashmir and the Devanagari script became popular.

 Sharda Script the precurser of TankariClick thumbnail to view full-size

 Sharada underwent slow changes in the characters until the beginning of the thirteenth century A.D.
 It took the form of Devashasha or later Sharada and was used in Chamba and the neighboring hill states up to 1700 A.D.

 The term Devashesha is used for the sake of convenience and is not well defined outside Chamba in Himachal Pradesh.
 It is sometimes called Takari or Tankari.

 But the Takari developed at a later transition stage.In paleography, the Devashasha script is also used in copper plate of Rajah Bahadur Singh of Kullu.

 The treaty in Devshasha, between King Rajasimha of Chamba and Rajah Sansar Chand of Kangra, is a specimen of the cursive handwriting of Rajasimha.

 In 1440 A.D, the first verse written in praise of goddess Jwalamukhi of Kangra was in Devashesha.